PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 > Make sure to specify the paths to both `zls` and `zig` if they aren't already in your system's PATH.
 This ensures that Neovim/Vim can correctly find and use these tools.

 **Why `zig.vim` specifically?**
-And here's a little bragging point: the Zig Vim plugin you're using gets contributions from none other than Andrew Kelley, the creator of Zig himself.
+And here's a little bragging point: the Zig Vim plugin you're using gets contributions from no other than Andrew Kelley, the creator of Zig.
 While he doesn't maintain it full-time, his occasional contributions ensure that `zig.vim` stays aligned with the language's evolving features.
 When the person who designed the language collaborates on the plugin, you can trust that it's a solid choice for your Zig development setup.
-So, when you're coding in Neovim, you're not just using any plugin - you're using one that's been touched by the hands that built Zig.
+So, when you're coding in Neovim, you're not just using any plugin, you're using one that's been touched by the hands that built Zig.

 ### Fine-tuning ZLS